WTFAcademy/WTF-Cairo/18_Scope/readme.md

 1. Each value in Cairo has a variable that's called its owner.
 2. There can only be one owner at a time.
 3. When the owner goes out of scope, the value will be dropped.
+4. A value cannot go out of scope unless it has been previously moved.

 ## Scope